Back to News

 1. Learn a New Skill: From Couch to Chorus

 Achieving something new is a great way to boost self-esteem, so how about giving opera singing a go?
-This March, Opera North launches the latest in its pay-as-you-feel Couch to Chorus virtual singing sessions.
+This autumn, Opera North launches the latest in its pay-what-you-can Couch to Chorus virtual singing sessions.

 Book now